alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 save lime. lime says she bought a mask from someone in the forest and went crazy. you can buy that mask too after you get bombs.

-ivan says cannon is the creepy guy who gave her the mask.
+ivan says canon is the creepy guy who gave her the mask.

 sword belongs to lark's father.